Tessa Novick, M.D., MSW

 Johns Hopkins University School of Medicine

-Originally a Texas native, Novick grew up in north Dallas.
+Originally a Texas native, Novick grew up in North Dallas.
 She is a proud graduate of New York University, where she attained a bachelor’s and master’s degree in social work.
 She has previous experience working with people experiencing homelessness and individuals experiencing substance use disorders.
 She ultimately became a physician to combine social work and medicine by addressing the medical needs of people with complex medical issues in their environment.

-Novick earned her medical degree with honors at The University of Texas Southwestern in Dallas.
+Novick earned her medical degree with honors at The University of Texas Southwestern Medical Center in Dallas.
 She completed a residency in internal medicine and a fellowship in nephrology at Johns Hopkins.
 During her time in residency and fellowship, she was known for her professionalism, work ethic, clinical skills and resident teaching.

 Novick’s research training includes a master’s of health science in epidemiology from Johns Hopkins University Bloomberg School of Public Health.
 Her research interests include disparities in kidney disease, social determinants of health and improving care delivery for marginalized people with kidney disease.
 She is particularly interested immigrant populations with kidney disease, pain medications and the impact of housing on clinical outcomes in kidney disease.

 American Society of Nephrology